nim901/gfycat/README.md

 ```

 ### query an existing gfycat link:

-you can query an existing link in order to get more details:
+You can query an existing link in order to get more details:

 ```python
 query = gfycat().more("gfycatName")
 ```